-Read the name of the picture on the slide and identify if the picture is a legume.
-At the end of this activity, refer to the Qualifying Legumes (Beans/Peas) Handout.
+Read the name of the picture to the participants and ask them to identify if the picture is a legume.
+Provide the correct response after the participants have provided feedback.
+At the end of this activity refer participants to the Qualifying Legumes (Beans/Peas) Handout located in the Participant's Workbook.